 Kibble is a heavily processed food.
 It is admittedly a convenient way to feed dogs, and the quality of ingredients for these dry foods has generally come a very long way since we opened in 2004.
 However, high heat processing and extrusion (the cooking method most dry foods companies use) can really damage many of the nutrients in the food, especially the quality of the essential amino acids that make up the protein content of the food.
 There are 22 amino acids that all carnivores need to function.
 12 are considered “non-essential”, which does not mean “unimportant”, it just means that their bodies have the ability to synthesize them when the right tools are available.
 10 amino acids (11 for cats) are “essential amino acids” which means that they can’t make them themselves – they must be acquired from the foods they eat.
 Carnivores are designed to acquire these through the ingestion of muscle meat and organs.
 They don’t need to synthesize them, as they are so easily accessible from their meaty prey.
 Taurine is vital to both cats and dogs.
 It’s responsible for heart muscle function, and immune and eye health, among many other things.
 You might know that cats cannot synthesize taurine, so it is an “essential amino acid” for them, and must be supplemented in commercial cat foods if there is not enough meat protein, or they will die.
 Some of the best natural sources of taurine for cats are rodent brains and insects – no wonder they often eat the heads of mice and leave the rest, or that they like to hunt bugs!
 Dogs thrive with natural sources of taurine, but can also synthesize taurine from two other amino acids (cysteine and methionine) which are required by AAFCO (food ingredient regulators).
 If dogs don’t have access to high quality amino acids, they can’t synthesize other vital amino acids like taurine efficiently.
 The trouble is, taurine and other amino acids are highly sensitive to heat and are easily damaged.

-Let’s Explore What Happens In Real Life: When high heat processing damages the structure of the amino acids in fresh meats, the body has fewer tools to accomplish the tasks it is designed to do.
+Let’s Explore What Happens In Real Life: When high heat processing damages the structure of the amino acids in fresh meats by creating something called the Maillard reaction. he body has fewer tools to accomplish the tasks it is designed to do.
 Example: Our last cat, Zoe, was a kibble fed cat until she was 18.
 We had started transitioning her to a canned food diet to increase the moisture and help her deal with her early stage kidney disease.
 She was a rack of bones with almost no muscle mass in her back end, her black and white coat looked brownish and white as well as greasy and unkempt.
-We figured she was’t grooming herself as well.
+We figured she wasn’t grooming herself as well.
 Her liver values were off, and she had a hard lump on her arm.
 You know – she was old, right?
 Nothing to be done.
-However, when we switched her to a commercial diet made of minimally processed fresh meats (Rad Cat), within 2 weeks her coat was jet black again and sleek like a seal.
+However, when we switched her to a commercial diet made of minimally processed fresh meats (Rad Cat), within 2 weeks her coat was jet black again and sleek like a seal (above).
 Gorgeous.
 Here’s why: There are certain nutrients like the amino acid Tyrosine, the mineral copper, and certain enzymes which contribute to the manufacture of melanin (color) in hair and skin.
 These are all found in proper amounts in muscle meats and organs, and a carnivore’s body relies on these to get these sorts of jobs done.
 When some of those tools are damaged, the body can’t get those jobs done efficiently.
 The way her coat looked wasn’t really about her age, or her ability to groom herself properly.
 She was missing nutrients!
 Even in her human-quality ingredient, low-phosphorus, high-moisture diet, she was missing nutrients that were more intact in her fresh food diet.
 Within 2 months her muscle mass was also greatly improved – she felt like a cat again instead of a skeleton, and she could jump up into the windows again where she hadn’t been able to in a few years.
 In a year her liver values were perfect, her kidney function had not decreased, and she looked more beautiful at 20 than when she was 5.
 She lived to be 22 when we thought we were losing her at 18.
 It was a big lesson to us to watch this process in action, and the roles of intact amino acids became more apparent to us.
 Over and over we see these sorts of transformation in our customers’ animals even when they start to just incorporate fresh foods into their processed kibble diets.

 Here’s What To Do (these tips go for cats too!):

 You could supplement taurine synthetically, but we don’t recommend it – you could give too much, and whole food sources of taurine provide scads of complementary, synergistic nutrients to make for better, more complete supplementation.
 (Think Synthetic Vitamin A supplement that you could overdose on vs. whole carrots in the diet that contain not only vitamin A from Beta carotene, but also other nutrients like B vitamins, Lutein for eye health, fiber, vitamin K, potassium and antioxidants, without the risk of too much Vitamin A).
 We’ve long been proponents of adding some sort of whole food toppers to your kibble, for the reasons above.
 Luckily, toppers are all the rage these days, and tons of ready-made toppers are available at pet supply stores (ie: Honest Kitchen’s Proper Toppers and Stella and Chewy’s Mixers.
-You can also add real foods to diets that will have significant value, and are a less expensive way to go.
+Even better, you can also add real foods to diets that will have significant value, and are a less expensive way to go.

 Cans don’t count – they’re high heat processed.
 If you’ve been using cans for flavor, try switching to something from the list below, especially fresh or freeze dried – they’ll love it!